derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Count Vowels** - Enter a string and the program counts the number of vowels in the text.
+**4) Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.
   - [x] Go
   - [ ] Java
   - [ ] Rust